TheOpenSI/QML-QPF/mosaiQue/README.md

 To install the library, clone the repository and install the required dependencies including conda-build

-use develop to install the library
+use develop to install the library where in the example QML-QPF is the name of the virtual conda environment

 sudo /opt/conda/bin/conda-develop -n QML-QPF PATH /workspaces/QML-QPF/mosaiQue